iamarkadyt/q3maps/q3strong2018/readme.txt

 Stronghold Opposition 2018 for Q3A by Arkady 'arcan770077f' Titenko.
-To my loving dad, Sergey 'alarixx' Titenko.
+To my dad, Sergey 'alarixx' Titenko! :)

 ====================================================================================
 Title                   : Stronghold Opposition 2018